GML22/GeocoderPL/README.md

   1. The National Register of Boundaries Database (a.k.a.
 PRG database)- state maintained reference database of all address points in Poland (including administrative division of the country): https://dane.gov.pl/pl/dataset/726,panstwowy-rejestr-granic-i-powierzchni-jednostek-podziaow-terytorialnych-kraju/resource/29538 <br>
   2. The Topographic Objects Database (a.k.a.
 BDOT10k database) -  state maintained vector database which contains the spatial location of all topographic features in Poland: https://opendata.geoportal.gov.pl/bdot10k/Polska_GML.zip

-The SQLite database created in this way can easily cooparete with GeocoderPL search engine - when the user type name of the city, street or postal code, query to SQLite database is sent.
+The SQLite database created in this way can easily cooperate with GeocoderPL search engine - when the user type name of the city, street or postal code, query to SQLite database is sent.
 </p>

 <p align="center">